benjaminpants/BaldiEndless/README.md

 Put the BepInEx core DLLs and the MTM101BaldAPI dll into a folder named "Dependencies", it's likely it doesn't already exist so you need to create it.
 Load up the solution in Visual Studio and you should be able to build.

+The resources folder must be put in StreamingAssets/Modded and renamed to "mtm101.rulerp.baldiplus.endlessfloors".